As drummers, we are told many things.

 Play in time.
 Drive the show.
 Keep it solid.
 Have great feel.
 Have a great time…and DON’T HIT SO HARD!

-Playing with quiet intensity is one of the most difficult things to achieve for any musician.
+Playing quietly with intensity is one of the most difficult things to achieve for any musician.
 It’s extra hard for acoustic drummers with no volume control knob!

 Contributed by Simon Ayton for Roland Corporation Australia